ohdamnitsnikki/new-parent/README.md

 ### Tips and Tricks

-* Tips and Tricks contain four cards regarding tips that doesn’t go under the subject baby care or must haves.
+* Tips and Tricks contains four cards regarding tips that doesn’t go under the subject baby care or must haves.
 * Each one have a photo matching the tip.

 <img